VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 For now, focus on that mixing panel in the bottom right.

 **Question**: What is the mixing panel showing exactly?
-What does the colour of each line indicate?
+What does the color of each line indicate?

 <details>
 <summary>Show answer</summary>

 MESA treats the mixing of chemicals as a diffusive process.
 The y-axis shows the logarithm of the diffusive mixing coefficient in cm²/s (unless otherwise specified, MESA uses cgs units).
-The colour indicates the process behind the mixing — blue for convection and white for overshooting.
+The color indicates the process behind the mixing — blue for convection and white for overshooting.
 These are the only two mixing processes in our model, but there are a plethora of other processes MESA can include.

 </details>